dongwonlee-lab/mesic/README.md

 tsim.py merge -h #merge 2 VCFs based on variant list
 ```

+**NOTE**: tsim was developed using output from the TOPMed Imputation Server v1.6.6 (Minimac4 for imputation, Eagle v2.4 for phasing, r2 for reference panel).
+We are aware that there were some recent changes in output format and are working on updating these scripts accordingly.

 ### Example
 Before running tsim.py, QC and impute your cohorts separately.